Introduction

 List Installed Snaps

-To see a list of all snaps installed on your system, enter the following:
+To see a list of all snaps installed on your system, enter:

 snap list

-The output shows snap details such as package name, version, revision, and the publisher.
+The output shows snap details such as package name, version, revision, and publisher.

 Run Installed Snaps